maziac/DeZog/design/EmulatorInterface.md

 ### Continue

 The c(continue) command is responded with a '+'.
-The program in MAMe is running afterwards until a breakpoint is hit or until CTRL-C is received.
+The program in MAME is running afterwards until a breakpoint is hit or until CTRL-C is received.

 Meanwhile it is still possible to send other commands, e.g. to retrieve registers or memory contents.